kamilburda/gimp-export-layers/README.md

 * Export in any file format provided by GIMP and third-party plug-ins
 * Treat layer groups as folders
 * Preview layers to be exported
-* Customize export with additional operations and constraints
+* Customize export with additional procedures and constraints

 See the [documentation](https://khalim19.github.io/gimp-plugin-export-layers/sections) for information about installation, usage and known issues.